PeterNichola5/PeterNichola5/README.md

 ### Hi!
 My name is Peter.
-Im currently learning full stack developement with the help of Tech Elevator.
+I'm a Fullstack Developer looking for work.
+Feel free to check out some of my projects!

 <!--
 **PeterNichola5/PeterNichola5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.